troclaux/notes/aws.md

 > Fully managed (RDS, ElastiCache, EMR): you still pick instance types/sizes.
 AWS handles patching, scaling, backups.
 > Serverless (Lambda, Fargate, DynamoDB, S3): you don't manage or choose servers.
 Autoscaling is built-in.

-- types of pricing in AWS
-  - pay for compute time: EC2, Lambda, Fargate
-  - pay for data stored in the cloud: S3, EBS, RDS
-  - pay only for data transfer out of the cloud
-    - data transfer into aws is free

 - options to manage aws
   - AWS management console
   - AWS Command Line Interface (CLI)